Measurement of differential polarizabilities at a mid-infrared wavelength in $^{171}\mathrm{Yb}^+$

 To determine the area, $A$, of the grid squares used in \cref{eq:absolute_polarizability}, a Michelson interferometer setup with $\lambda = \SI{935}{\nano\meter}$ was used to monitor the step size of the NanoMover translation stage and its repeatability.

 The fringes produced by changes in one arm of the interferometer due to movement of the translation stage were measured by a photodiode and analog--digital converter to be analysed digitally.

 We ran datasets in the same conditions as when probing the ion with the interferometer set up for monitoring either $x$ or $y$ step sizes: see \cref{fig:fringes}.
 The fractional instability in step sizes produced by the NanoMover was below $2\times10^{-3}$ over more than 8 hours: the time-scale of the \smh{} laser scans.
-We found that nominal \SI{10}{\micro\meter} s in the $x$ and $y$ directions, as programmed in the control software, produced $\SI{9.95(2)}{\micro\meter}$ and $\SI{9.78(2)}{\micro\meter}$ s respectively.
+We found that nominal \SI{10}{\micro\meter} steps in the $x$ and $y$ directions, as programmed in the control software, produced $\SI{9.95(2)}{\micro\meter}$ and $\SI{9.78(2)}{\micro\meter}$ steps respectively.